Mayank-mic/Ping-pong-game/README.md

 ## Credits

-- Mayank Mittal (GitHub: [Mayank-mic](https://github.com/Mayank-mic)) - Developer
+- Mayank Chaturvedi (GitHub: [Mayank-mic](https://github.com/Mayank-mic)) - Developer

 ## Contact

-If you have any questions or want to get in touch, you can reach me at [your_email@example.com].
+If you have any questions or want to get in touch, you can reach me at [mayankchaturvedi755@gmail.com].
 Feel free to visit my GitHub profile [Mayank-mic](https://github.com/Mayank-mic) for more projects and contributions.
 Enjoy the game!